Marie Jackson Stuart

 Marie Jackson Stuart (1878-1925) was a New York-based dramatic reader who used her performances and oratory skills to promote Black women's suffrage.
-She was president of the Harriet Tubman Neighborhood Club of New York when Harriett died and it was Stuart who designed a marker for Tubman's grave.
+She was president of the Harriet Tubman Neighborhood Club of New York when Tubman died and it was Stuart who designed a marker for Tubman's grave.

 Biography

 Marie Jackson Stuart was born around 1878 in Pennsylvania.

 She moved to New York sometime before 1906, where she was first known for her oratory and elocution.
 She was also involved in acting and drama, women's clubs, and the Black women's suffrage movement.
 In 1906, she purchased a home in Orange, New Jersey.
 She held concerts and recitals to benefit local clubs or charities.

 Dramatic career

 Stuart performed at lyceum venues, such as Carnegie Lyceum and St. Mark's lyceum.
 In 1909, the Women's Suffrage League sponsored a lyceum activity where Stuart spoke about "Negro Citizenship."
 Stuart served as the corresponding secretary for St. Mark's Lyceum in 1910.

 Her most prominent performance was in Three Plays for a Negro Theatre in 1917. where she played Granny Maumee.
 The play was put on by the Colored Players at the Old Garden Theatre in Madison Square Garden, and it marked a change in how Black actors were perceived by critics and the public.
 The play was radical for its discussion of racial identity and the position of Black people in the American framework.

 Stuart worked with W. E. B. Dubois to help produce The Pageant for the New York Emancipation Exposition, which toured around the US.